Last Updated: at

 Change to TANF Time Limit during High Unemployment – SB 5214

-Bill StatusThis bill passed the Senate on March 3 and passed the House on April 6 and is waiting for the Senate to vote on an amendment before going to the governor to be signed into law!
+Bill StatusThis bill passed the Senate on March 3 and passed the House on April 6!
+It is now waiting to be signed by the governor.

 Expanding Dental Therapy – SB 5142

 What It DoesThis bill would allow dental therapists to work under the supervision of a licensed dentist in dental clinics throughout the state of Washington.

 Bill StatusUnfortunately, this bill did not receive a public hearing and therefor cannot be reintroduced until next session.
 The legislature included $50,000 in the state budget for a Dental Therapy Task Force to identify strategies for authorizing dental therapy statewide.

 Updating the Standard of Need and Increases Access to DCAP – HB 1151

 What It DoesThis bill would update the "standard of need" used to calculate benefit amounts, allow families to access the Disaster Cash Assistance Program (DCAP) more than once in a 12 month period, and create a 5-month period of transitional food assistance for families not receiving other benefits.

 Bill StatusThis bill was signed by the governor on March 31!

 Promoting Economic Inclusion for People Experiencing Poverty – SB 5241